taylorhxu/taylorhxu.github.io/_posts/2016-01-02-developing-a-descrete-event-silumation-of-an-internet-router.md

 For this assignment, you are expected to produce a python code which performs a full discrete event simulation of a very simple Internet router.

-The router is characterized by:
+The router is characterised by:

 - Random arrival of packets
 - Random distribution of packet sizes